craftcms/starter-blog/README.md

 ### Try our Gatsby starter

-If you’re new to GraphQL, our Gatsby blog starter is a good place to start.
+You’ll find a Craft + Gatsby blog starter in the `/headless-front-end/gatsby` directory.
+Check out that [README](/headless-front-end/gatsby/README.md) to get started with it.

 **Coming soon!**